The Philanthropic Quest Strategic Retreat

 And of course, we’re constantly learning from alums’ success, refining the program content, and introducing new elements and insights.
 If your last program was more than a couple of years ago, you’ll be surprised by how different it is today.

 To keep the option open, please complete the application — in your case it’s less of an “application” and more of an update about what’s going on for you.
-Then we can see if the program would serve you again.
+Then we can talk and see if the program would serve you again.